Subaskathayat/prompthancer/apppage_requirements.md

 ✅ FULL STRUCTURE DESCRIPTION (HTML + CSS + JS)

-Project: Promptbrary — AI-powered Prompt Engineering SaaS
+Project: Prompthancer — AI-powered Prompt Engineering SaaS
 Goal: Build a minimal, modern, clean white App page for our SaaS with soft spacing, large typography, and simple layout.

 This document defines the layout, components, and interactions needed to build the basic structure for app.html page